Looking for resolution ideas for students, beyond academics?

 29. Start a blog or youtube channel to share your emotions

 30. Develop a thicker skin and learn to take constructive criticism better

 Emotions are a good thing, a powerful motivator to help you achieve your goals as a college student.
-The hope of these resolution ideas is to help you harness your feelings to help you, not hinder you.
+The hope of these unique new year’s resolution ideas is to help you harness your feelings to help you, not hinder you.
 Each is aimed at helping you gain clarity and calmness so you can focus as a student.